 The Assyriologist from Oxford University, Dr. Stephanie Dalley, can read ancient cuneiform inscriptions.
 She has proposed a theory that overturns conventional thinking.
 It was the Assyrian king, Sennacherib (r.
 705 BCE to 681 BCE), who created the Hanging Gardens in Nineveh, about 340 miles north of the city of Babylon.

 Part of the evidence for this lies in Sennacherib’s own records.
 Archaeologists found stone prisms with cuneiform text in the ruins of his palace.
 When Dalley translated the cuneiform, she discovered something intriguing.
 The king tells of the exotic trees and plants in his garden near his palace.
 He detailed his invention of a mechanical device that carried water up to the highest levels of the garden all day.
 In fact, Dalley believes he may have invented an Archimedes-type screw.

 Sennacherib’s Annals, as the stones are called, are still extant today, and Dalley provides a translated excerpt in her book, The Mystery of the Hanging Gardens of Babylon:

 I created clay moulds as if by divine intelligence for ‘cylinders’ (gišmahhu–tall tree-trunks) and ‘screws’ (alamittu–palm-trees), tree of riches …4 In order to draw water up all day long, I had ropes, bronze wire and bronze chains made.5 And instead of a shaduf I set up the ‘cylinders’ and ‘screws’ of ‘cupper’ over cisterns.
 I made those pavilions look just right.6 I raised the height of the surroundings of the palace, to be a Wonder for All Peoples.
 I gave it the name ‘Incomparable Palace’.

 A high garden (kirimāhu) imitating the Amanus mountains I laid out next to it, with all kinds of aromatic plants, orchard fruit trees, trees that enrich not only mountain country but also Chaldaea (Babylonia), as well as trees that bear wool [cotton?], planted within it.

 According to Dalley, scholars believe Sennacherib’s garden would have required about 300 tons of water each day.
-Archaeological evidence shows us exactly how he irrigated such an enormous landscape.
+However, archaeological evidence shows us exactly how he irrigated such an enormous landscape.